mongodb/specifications/source/crud/crud.rst

      *
      * This option is sent only if the caller explicitly provides a true value.
 The default is to not send a value.
      * For servers < 3.2, this option is ignored and not sent as document validation is not available.
-     * For unacknowledged writes using opcodes, the driver MUST raise an error if the caller explicitly provides a value.
+     * For unacknowledged writes using OP_INSERT, the driver MUST raise an error if the caller explicitly provides a value.
      */
     bypassDocumentValidation: Optional<Boolean>;
   }